 The proceeds of \$5,090,005 from the placement was allocated to common shares and warrants issued based on their fair value at the date of issuance which is at \$2,563,919.
 The remaining \$2,526,086 was will be allocated License Fees revenue to be recognized over a period of 10 years from the commencement date of the Agreement.
 No value was allocated to the put option.
+For the three months ended March 31, 2019, the Company recognized the sum of \$63,152 as revenue - licensing fees.

-Research and Development expenses totaled \$255,176 for the three months ended December 31, 2018 compared to \$79,913 for the three months ended December 31, 2017.
-Research and Development expenses are significantly higher during the three months ended December 31, 2018 than 2017 as a result of its ability to invest in research and development as a result of the improvement in working capital as are result of the private placement with YOFOTO, the Company's partner in the Licensing and Collaboration Agreement executed on July 20, 2018.
-The transaction subsequently closed during the last quarter of the year and as a result, the Company cash position improved by \$5,090,000.
-As a result, the Company focused on its Research and Development Activities primarily its RCI-02 injector device.
-General and administrative expenses for the three months ended December 31, 2018 totaled \$760,692 compared to \$505,194, a modest increase as the Company focused on research and development activities and not administrative and support services.
+Research and Development expenses totaled \$743,417 for the three months ended March 31, 2019 compared to \$58,046 for the three months ended March 31, 2018.
+Research and Development expenses are significantly higher during the three months ended March 31, 2019 than 2018 as a result of its ability to invest in research and development due to the improvement in working capital stemming from the private placement with YOFOTO, the Company's partner in the Licensing and Collaboration Agreement executed on July 20, 2018.
+The transaction subsequently closed during the last quarter of 2018 and consequently, the Company cash position improved by \$5,090,000 at the time, thus enabling the Company to focus on its Research and Development Activities; primarily its RCI-02 injector device.
+General and administrative expenses for the three months ended March 31, 2019 totaled \$244,937 compared to \$428,283, a 54% decrease as the Company made a concentrated effort on cutting down on administrative costs such as investor relations and directed as much resource as possible to research and development activities.